itsays-zqc/my-website/docs/examples/SDK Examples/PIC/PolarizationSplitter-Rotator/PolarizationSplitter-Rotator.md

 #### 1.10 Add Monitor

-In the simulation, `Monitor`function is used to create monitor and `add` function is used to add a monitor.
-Select profile_monitor `type` monitor from the added monitors to view the mode field distribution.
+In the simulation, we use the "Monitor()" to instance the monitor object into the project and the "add" function to add monitors.
+At least two ports need to be added for EME simulation to serve as excitation sources and monitors.

 ```python
 # region --- 7.
 Monitor ---
 mn = pj.Monitor()